Earth observation satellite: History

 Herman Potočnik explored the idea of using orbiting spacecraft for detailed peaceful and military observation of the ground in his 1928 book, The Problem of Space Travel.
 He described how the special conditions of space could be useful for scientific experiments.
 The book described geostationary satellites (first put forward by Konstantin Tsiolkovsky) and discussed communication between them and the ground using radio, but fell short of the idea of using satellites for mass broadcasting and as telecommunications relays.

+The onset of the Cold War prompted the rapid development of Satellite launch systems and camera technology capable of sufficient Earth observation to garner intelligence on enemy military infrastructure and evaluate nuclear posture.
+Following the U-2 incident in 1960, which highlighted the risks of aerial spying, the U.S. accelerated surveillance satellite programs like CORONA.
+Satellites largely replaced aircraft overflights for surveillance after 1960.

 Applications

 Weather

 A weather satellite is a type of satellite that is primarily used to monitor the weather and climate of the Earth.
 These meteorological satellites, however, see more than clouds and cloud systems.
 City lights, fires, effects of pollution, auroras, sand and dust storms, snow cover, ice mapping, boundaries of ocean currents, energy flows, etc., are other types of environmental information collected using weather satellites.

 Weather satellite images helped in monitoring the volcanic ash cloud from Mount St. Helens and activity from other volcanoes such as Mount Etna.
 Smoke from fires in the western United States such as Colorado and Utah have also been monitored.